emerald-dao/beginner-cadence-course/chapter5/day1/README.md

 ## Pre/Post Conditions

-So far, we have only learned of 1 way to abort a program if something isn't correct: the `panic` keyword. `panic` is a keyword that completely reverts what happened in the code it's running if it's called, and it sends a message along with it.
+So far, we have only learned of 1 way to abort a program if something isn't correct: the `panic` keyword. `panic` is a keyword that completely reverts what happened in the code if it's called, and it sends a message along with it.
 Here's an example:

 ```swift
 pub fun main(): String {